NiamhOL/Machine-Learning-and-Statistics-Project-2020/README.md

 predicted power values based on speed values sent as HTTP requests.

 ## Getting started
-Download and install Python and Anaconda All files associated with this project are available at https://github.com/NiamhOL/Machine-Learning-and-Statistics-Project-2020
+Download and install Python and Anaconda, all files associated with this project are available at https://github.com/NiamhOL/Machine-Learning-and-Statistics-Project-2020

 ## Packages used in this project